freeCodeCamp/freeCodeCamp/guide/english/r/data-types/index.md

 ## Matrix
- It is a two-dimensional rectangular data set.
-The components in a matrix also must be of the same basic type like vector.
+ A matrix is a two-dimensional rectangular data set.
+The components in a matrix must be of the same basic type.
 For example:

 	> m = matrix( c('a','a','b','c','b','a'), nrow = 2, ncol = 3, byrow = TRUE)
 	> m